Berlin: Franziska Giffey sworn in as first elected female mayor | DW | 21.12.2021

 House speaker Dennis Buchner said 84 deputies had voted for Giffey, while 52 voted against her and two abstained.

 Giffey, who served as Germany's family minister until her resignation in May this year, had needed at least 74 votes for her election.
-She now heads the German capital's local government; a coalition of the center-left SPD, environmentalist Greens and the socialist Left Party, which together has 92 deputies.
+She now heads the German capital's local government, made up of a coalition of the center-left SPD, environmentalist Greens and the socialist Left Party, which together has 92 deputies.

 Before joining the national government in 2018, Giffey had previously been known to many Berliners as the mayor of the German capital's Neukölln district.

-In her new role, she has identified housing as a top priority with rising rents a hot topic in Berlin.
+In her new role, Giffey has identified housing as a top priority.
+Rising rents are a hot topic in Berlin.

-Giffey's government will need to decide how to act on a nonbinding referendum in September, in which voters backed a call for the city to expropriate some 240,000 apartments from corporate owners.
+Giffey's government will need to decide how to act on the result of a nonbinding referendum in September, in which voters backed a call for the city to expropriate some 240,000 apartments from corporate owners.

 Some 56% of those who voted were in favor of the move against real estate companies with more than 3,000 properties.